Dan Gutman: Video Games Player / Computer Games

-After moving to New York City, Gutman worked as a magazine editor and columnist.
-He became the first employee of Video Game Player (later Computer Games) in 1982.
 He said, "I started a magazine about video games and suddenly I was an expert in video games.
 I started writing about them and computers.
 All for grownups.
 It took me a long time to realize that writing for grownups was not my thing.
 It took me a long time to realize that what I was good at was writing for kids."
 His column appeared regularly in various computer-related magazines, such as Genie Livewire.

 Works

 Gutman has written over 70 books in the My Weird School series illustrated by Jim Paillot, plus related series including My Weird School Daze and My Weirder School.
 He has also written the Million Dollar series, featuring children who get a chance to win a million dollars in various sporting events; the Genius Files series; Tales from the Sandlot, a series of fantasy sports stories; and the Funny Boy series about an alien boy exiled to Earth.
 There have also been two about Judson Moon, who became President of the United States at 12; two about Qwerty Stevens and his time machine; and two about children who use a machine to do their homework.
 His standalone novels include They Came from Center Field, about extraterrestrials who want to learn baseball, Johnny Hangtime, about a young movie stuntman, and Race for the Sky, a historical novel in diary form about the Wright brothers.

 Gutman's Baseball Card Adventures series, illustrated by Steve Chorney, revolves around a child named Joe Stoshack who travels back in time to meet baseball legends.
 The first work is based on the premise of his finding a Honus Wagner T206 baseball card in the attic of his neighbor.
 Further books in the series feature Jackie Robinson, Babe Ruth, Shoeless Joe Jackson, Dorothy Maguire, Abner Doubleday, Satchel Paige, Jim Thorpe, Ray Chapman, Roberto Clemente, Ted Williams, and Willie Mays.
 The original story, Honus & Me, was made into the Turner Network Television TV-movie The Winning Season, starring Matthew Modine and Kristin Davis.

 Gutman's 1996 novel The Kid Who Ran for President was compared to the Donald Trump's 2016 presidential campaign by comedian John Oliver during an August 2016 segment of the show Last Week Tonight with John Oliver.
 As a result, the book jumped in sales.

 Gutman wrote The Genius Files series.
 The 5-book series followed twins Coke and Pepsi (Pep) McDonald on a cross-country road trip to their aunt's wedding in Washington D.C.
 In book 3, You Only Die Twice, the family's RV explodes and for the remainder of the series the family drives in a Ferrari.